gabswb/ap4a-submarine-monitoring/README.md

 It models an ecosystem of sensors designed to monitor the environment inside a diving submarine.
 This ecosystem is based on four different types of sensors to monitor the temperature, light, humidity and pressure in the submarine.
-These sensors communicate with a server on which the data is displayed and/or stored transmitted.
+These sensors communicate with a server on which the data transmitted is displayed and/or stored.